treasure-data/digdag/digdag-docs/src/concepts.md

 ## Scheduled execution and session_time

 A session has a timestamp called `session_time`.
 This time means "for which time this workflow runs".
 For example, if a workflow is scheduled every day, the time is usually 00:00:00 of a day such as 2017-01-01 00:00:00.
 Actual execution time may not be the same time.
 You may want to delay execution for 2 hours because some data need 1 hour to be prepared.
-You may run a workflow for 2017-01-01 00:00:00 on a next day to backfill yesterday's results.
+You may run a workflow for the time on a next day to backfill yesterday's results.
 The time, 2017-01-01 00:00:00 in this example, is called `session_time`.

-`session_time` is unique in a workflow.
+`session_time` is unique in history of a workflow.
 If you submit two sessions with the same `session_time`, the later request will be rejected.
 This prevents accidental submission of a session that ran before for the same time.
-If you need to run a workflow for the same time, you need to retry the past session instead of submitting a new session.
+If you need to run a workflow for the same time, you should retry the past session instead of submitting a new session.

 ## Tasks

 When an attempt of a session starts, a workflow is transformed into a set of tasks.
-A task has dependency; task +dump depends on +process1 and +process2, task +process1 and +process2 depend on +prepare, etc. Digdag understands the dependencies and run the tasks in order.
+Tasks have dependencies each other.
+For example, task +dump depends on +process1 and +process2, task +process1 and +process2 depend on +prepare, etc. Digdag understands the dependencies and run the tasks in order.

 ## Export and store parameters